microsoft/DirectXTK/Readme.txt

 pixel target format GUID to use as well.
 The caller provides the GUID of the specific file container format to use.

+NOTE: SaveWICTextureToFile is not supported on Windows Phone 8, because WIC is not available on that platform.

 Capturing a screenshot:

     WRL::ComPtr<ID3D11Texture2D> backBuffer;